I’ve been using vcsh for a few months now and am very happy with it.

 this morning I very belatedly realised that I could edit it and I could

 commit it.
-So now the ignore file (.gitignore.d/past
+So now the ignore file (.gitignore.d/past) for the past

 repo looks like this: